bcgov/family-law-act-app/api/README.md

-# Family Protection Order API
+# Family Law Act API

 ## Overview

-The API provides an interface into the database for Family Protection Order.
+The API provides an interface into the database for Family Law Act.

 ## Development